Efteling: Efteling Grand Hotel

-The Efteling Grand Hotel is an upcoming hotel located in the Efteling theme park in the Netherlands.
-Scheduled to open in the summer of 2025, it will be the largest hotel within the park and will provide direct access to its attractions.
+The Efteling Grand Hotel is a hotel located in the Efteling theme park in the Netherlands.
+Opened in the summer of 2025, it is the largest hotel within the park and provides direct access to its attractions.

-The hotel will feature 140 rooms and suites, each designed with a unique color theme and incorporating subtle references to Efteling’s fairytale aesthetic.
-It will consist of seven floors and include various amenities such as restaurants, a boutique, and wellness facilities.
+The hotel features 140 rooms and suites, each designed with a unique color theme and incorporating subtle references to Efteling’s fairytale aesthetic.
+It consists of seven floors and includes various amenities such as restaurants, a boutique, and wellness facilities.

 Each room is designed in a single-color theme with decorative elements inspired by Efteling.
-A total of 644 beds will be available, with an emphasis on comfort through high-quality pillows and duvets.
+A total of 644 beds are available, with an emphasis on comfort through high-quality pillows and duvets.

-The hotel will include a spacious lobby, shopping facilities, and dining options.
+The hotel includes a spacious lobby, shopping facilities, and dining options.

-The hotel will offer multiple dining options, including Brasserie 7, a casual dining venue featuring a variety of dishes, with a conservatory overlooking the Aquanura water show.
-For a more refined experience, Restaurant & Bar Mystique will provide an extended dining experience with a selection of cocktails and bar snacks.
+The hotel offers multiple dining options, including Brasserie 7, a casual dining venue featuring a variety of dishes, with a conservatory overlooking the Aquanura water show.
+For a more refined experience, Restaurant & Bar Mystique provides an extended dining experience with a selection of cocktails and bar snacks.

-In addition to dining, guests will have access to wellness and recreational facilities.
-The Pool & Spa area will feature a swimming pool designed around a spring theme, as well as a wellness area with a sauna, steam bath, and massage services.
+In addition to dining, guests have access to wellness and recreational facilities.
+The Pool & Spa area feature a swimming pool designed around a spring theme, as well as a wellness area with a sauna, steam bath, and massage services.

-The Efteling Grand Hotel is expected to open in the summer of 2025.
-It is centrally located within Efteling, allowing guests easy access to the theme park’s attractions.